leslem/web_home/content/_index.md

 Biostatistics department.
 My group develops pipelines and workflows for analysis and QC of large, heterogeneous genotype and phenotype datasets.

-I have a passion for Python, R, data analysis, visualization, reproducibile research, well-commmented code, keyboard shortcuts, and productivity tools.
+I have a passion for Python, R, data analysis, visualization, reproducible research, well-commmented code, keyboard shortcuts, and productivity tools.

 [LinkedIn](https://www.linkedin.com/in/leslie-emery/) &middot;